Last updated on January 25th, 2021 at 07:45 am

 On top of greater convenience, D2C contact companies often bring substantial cost savings by cutting out the middleman.
 The only catch?
 You’ll need to have your prescription handy.
-If you don’t, first visit an eye doctor for a standard eye exam.
-Equipped with a prescription, you can then order lenses and refills online from D2C players like Hubble, Waldo, and Scout without any subsequent exams, co-pays, or waiting rooms.
+If you don’t, first visit an eye doctor to get a standard eye exam.
+Equipped with a prescription, you can then order lens refills online from D2C players like Hubble, Waldo, and Scout without any subsequent eye exams, co-pays, or waiting rooms.

 To be fair, these new companies are not the first to sell contacts online.
 Marketplaces like 1 800-CONTACTS have been selling a variety of brand name lenses from major manufacturers for some time.

-One final benefit of D2C lenses beyond lower cost and greater convenience?
+Another benefit of buying lenses directly from the manufacturer beyond lower cost and greater convenience?
 Flexibility.
 Most contact wearers today order a year’s supply, locking themselves into the same brand and correction for a longer period than necessary.
-If your needs change over that time — mine vision and contact-wearing habits sure have over the last 12 months! — you’re bound to continue wearing those same lenses just because you already bought them, regardless if they are still the best option for you.
+Even when needs change over that time, some people feel bound to continue wearing those same lenses just because they already bought them, regardless if they are still the best option.

 Subscribing month-to-month through a D2C brand like Hubble, Scout, and Waldo affords savings as if you were buying in bulk with the flexibility to change or update your preferences on the fly.
-Best of both worlds, really.
+In our opinion, it’s the best of both worlds.